Skyluker4/BHSRobotics-2019-2020-3400S/README.md

 ## Uploading

 Plug in V5 brain into computer with micro-USB cable.
-Upload using "prosv5 upload"
+Upload using "prosv5 upload".

 ## Resources